- Ways to be Engaged

 Relay for Life Teams

-Where: Realy for Life will take place in the MU Quad on May 17th
+Where: Realy for Life will take place in the MU Quad in May 2014

 Description: At Relay For Life events, communities across the globe come together to honor cancer survivors, remember loved ones lost, and fight back against a disease that has already taken too much.
 The funds you raise truly make a difference in the fight against cancer – just ask one of the nearly 14 million cancer survivors who will celebrate another birthday this year!